jsfuentes/Code-Cheatsheet/CSS/overflow.md

 - `auto` - Similar to `scroll`, but it adds scrollbars only when necessary

 Only happens if block display with height

+The scrollbar actually takes up space in the div